Incredible video shows plane striking truck as it crash lands on I-12

 Three people were onboard the small plane when it landed on the westbound lanes of the interstate near the weigh station around the Pumpkin Center exit about 4 p.m.
 Thursday.
 As the plane landed on the highway, it hit a passing pick-up truck.
 All three people in the plane were okay as was the person in the truck, sources told WBRZ.

+Watch WBRZ at noon Friday to hear from the driver whose truck was hit on I-12

 The scene, which sounded like something from a movie, caused a traffic jam on either direction of I-12 between Springfield and I-55.
-Track live traffic conditions via the WBRZ traffic map here.

-The plane is now being loaded onto a wrecker.
-The roadway will be opened momentarily. pic.twitter.com/Wtj3N4vLI2— LA State Police (@LAStatePolice) October 28, 2021

 Hammond Regional Airport staff said the plane reported losing oil pressure about 15 miles from the airport as it flew into the Hammond area from the west.
 As it closed-in on the airport, the pilot reported the engine failed and he decided to land the plane on the interstate.